Occupational Therapy Degrees and Careers

 Ready to begin your bachelor’s degree to become an occupational therapist?
 Check out these undergraduate programs at some of our partner schools:

-The College of Saint Rose offers a collaborative Occupational Therapy (4+2) program.
+Offers a collaborative Occupational Therapy (4+2) program.
 Students earn a Bachelor’s degree from the College of Saint Rose and matriculate into a Master of Science program from the Sage Graduate School.
 Students will graduate with Master of Science in Occupational Therapy from the Sage Graduate School, the only accredited master-level Occupational Therapy Program in the Capital District and Upstate Region of New York.
 The College of Saint Rose participates in the Yellow Ribbon program.

-University of Cincinnati online offers a fully online Bachelor of Science in Health Sciences, Pre-Occupational Therapy degree.
+Offers a fully online Bachelor of Science in Health Sciences, Pre-Occupational Therapy degree.
 This program is ideal for an Occupational Therapy Assistant looking to advance their career with a bachelor’s degree or a student beginning their academic studies seeking to become an OT.
 The University of Cincinnati online participates in the Yellow Ribbon program.

-Northwest Missouri State University offers a Bachelor’s of Science in Biology or Psychology for Pre-Occupational Therapy.
+Offers a Bachelor’s of Science in Biology or Psychology for Pre-Occupational Therapy.
 Northwest Missouri State University does not participate in the Yellow Ribbon program.

 Master’s Degree in Occupational Therapy